 Christine O’Shea studied dance with Betty Kovac in Raleigh, North Carolina.
 She earned her bachelor of science degree in dance education from the University of North Carolina at Greensboro.
 In 1984, Ms. O’Shea joined Ballet Florida as a part-time instructor and was subsequently promoted to the position of principal teacher and director of education and outreach.
 She also served as a faculty member at Palm Beach County School of the Arts, where she taught ballet technique, dance history, and body conditioning, and at the Bak Middle School of the Arts in West Palm Beach.
 Ms. O’Shea has Florida Certification in both K-12 Dance and K-6 Elementary Education.
 Currently, she is a full-time teacher at Chancellor Charter School in Lantana, Florida.

 Bertha Valentin began ballet studies at the age of six in her native Colombia.
-When she was twelve, she was sent to Russia to study dance and dance teaching.
-While there, she received a bachelor’s degree in dance and a master of arts degree.
+When she was seventeen, she was sent to Russia to study dance and dance teaching.
+There, she earned a bachelor’s degree in dance and a master of art degree in dance pedagogy and choreography from the Institute of Culture and Art in St. Petersburg.
 Ms. Valentin has been teaching ballet and character dance in South Florida since she moved to Miami in 1984.
-She joined HARID in 1988.
+She joined HARID in 1989.